Project Status: When you need to do this

 If this doesn’t resolve the issue and you consider the noise to be offensive, for example if it’s affecting the comfort and use of your home, then you can refer your complaint to us to investigate.

 Please complete the noise diary log for a period of 10 days before you contact us.
-The information you provide within the diary log will help us give you the appropriate advice, which may also be used as evidence should we take any legal action on your behalf.
+The information you provide in the diary log will help us give you the appropriate advice, which may also be used as evidence should we take any legal action on your behalf.

 The diary log should contain but isn’t limited to the following information: